RagnosVA/Recipe_App/README.md

 # Recipe_App
-This App is developed using Java.
+This App is developed using JavaFX.